RexZombie/Tatowi/README.md

 Tatowi

-Public repository intended to facilitate comunications and updates by tatowi's homework application.
+Public repository intended to facilitate comunications and updates for tatowi's homework application.